 Have each child stand up straight with arms to the outside of each thigh.
 Slowly move the fingers down toward the outside of one knee, while bending at the waist.
 Alternate sides, do 10 side bends on each side.

 Reach for the Stars

-Just like the title of this one, have the student reach up as high as they can while standing on their tiptoes.
-This stretch can even be done while lying down on a mat; the goal is to reach their hands and feet away from each other.
+Just like the title of this stretch for kids, have the kids reach up as high as they can while standing on their tiptoes.
+This stretch can even be done while lying down on a mat.
+The goal is to reach their hands and feet away from each other.

-The child’s pose is a stretch taken from yoga, but can also be used outside of yoga as part of your child’s stretching routine for more of a full body stretch.
-To perform the child’s pose, the child gets on his or her knees with feet together.
-The child then sits on his or her heels and bends her body forward until the forehead touches the ground.
-Bring the arms around to each side of the body, resting with his or her palms facing towards the sky.
+The child’s pose is a stretch for kids, taken from yoga.
+It can be used outside of yoga as part of your child’s stretching routine for more of a full-body stretch.
+To perform the child’s pose, the child gets on their knees with feet together.
+The child then sits on their heels and bends their body forward until the forehead touches the ground.
+Bring the arms around to each side of the body, resting with their palms facing towards the sky.
 Hold the pose for 30 seconds, and then return back to an upright kneeling position.

 After these stretching exercises for kids, ask them to recall the reasons for stretching offered in the Lesson Introduction above.
 Hand out the Healthy Families Newsletter in English or Spanish, so that families can continue stretching together at home.
 Find more health lessons for kids from Health Powered Kids to help children and families live their happiest and healthiest lives.